-Once known as a sleepy “cow town,” Denver has done much to shed its rustic image.
-RMCAD students who are new to the area quickly discover that our city offers a thriving mix of visual and performing arts.
+What’s an art and design school without an amazing local art scene?
+RMCAD students quickly discover that our city offers a thriving mix of visual and performing arts.
 Here are just a few of the city’s cultural highlights:

-The Denver Art Museum complex includes collection gallery space, three temporary exhibition venues, and the Lewis I. Sharp Auditorium.
+The DAM complex includes collection gallery space, three temporary exhibition venues, and the Lewis I. Sharp Auditorium.
 Opened in 2006, the Hamilton Building addition was designed by famed architect Daniel Liebskind.
 And beyond its vast array of art collections, the DAM has received critical acclaim for encouraging art appreciation through interactive means.

 Museum of Contemporary Art (MCA)

 MCA is an innovative forum that inspires and challenges all audiences and generates a dialogue about the art of our time.
 British architect David Adjaye designed the new and striking MCA building right in the heart of the LoDo district.

 Explore Denver's Galleries: First Fridays

 Denver boasts more than 120 commercial art galleries representing regional, national, and international artists of all genres, from western to contemporary.
 Santa Fe Drive, just south of downtown Denver, is a favorite neighborhood for gallery hopping.
 Check out a free gallery crawl on the first Friday evening of each month.
 RMCAD students and faculty members routinely show their work in these venues.